Will Jacksonville State cover the spread vs. Incarnate Word? Betting Trends, Record ATS

 Jacksonville State Betting Records & Stats

-- Jacksonville State and its opponents went over 140.5 combined points in nine of 26 games last season.
+- Jacksonville State and its opponents have scored a combined total of more than 138.5 points twice this season (over five games).

-- Jacksonville State games had an average of 140.1 points last season, 0.4 less than this game's over/under.
+- Jacksonville State has an average total of 135.2 in its matchups this year, 3.3 fewer points than this game's over/under.

-- Jacksonville State won 13 games against the spread last season, while failing to cover 13 times.

-- Jacksonville State won 66.7% of the games last season in which it was the moneyline favorite (6-3).
+- Jacksonville State has won one of the three games it has played as the favorite this season.

-- The Gamecocks had a 3-2 record last year (winning 60% of their games) when they played as a moneyline favorite of -145 or shorter.

-- Based on this game's moneyline, Jacksonville State has an implied win probability of 59.2%.
+- The Gamecocks have not been a bigger favorite this season than the -300 moneyline set for this game.

+- Bookmakers have implied with the moneyline set for this matchup that Jacksonville State has a 75% chance to win.

 Jacksonville State vs. Incarnate Word Over/Under Stats